eschwartz/backbone.googlemaps/README.md

 ### A note regarding the future of Backbone.GoogleMaps

-I am currently working on a **Backbone.Maps v2.0** update to the libary with better separation of concerns, support for multiple mapping APIs, expanded overlay view support, and (_shocking_) unit tests.

-I apologize for my slow response to pull requests.
-One of the reasons I've been slow to respond to pull requests is that I haven't been able to run tests to check that new and existing functionality is functional.
-(A full-time job and a toddler at home might have something to do with my slow response, too, now that I think of it.)
+I am currently working on a library called [Aeris.js](https://github.com/hamweather/aerisjs) which may serve as a replacement for Backbone.GoogleMaps.
+The original intent of Aeris.js was to render weather data, but along the way I had to create a set of abstractions for rendering large amounts of data from various APIs onto maps.
+The library is much cleaner than Backbone.GoogleMaps, and it's fully tested.
+I'm also paid to work on it, which means I have more time to support it :)

+I put together [a jsfiddle](http://jsfiddle.net/pwRyt/6/) which shows how you can bind a Backbone.Collection to a collection of markers.
+That's really just the tip of the iceberg when it comes to Aeris.js functionality (see the [github page](https://github.com/hamweather/aerisjs/blob/master/docs/usage.md) for docs and [demos](https://github.com/hamweather/aerisjs/blob/master/docs/usage.md#demos)): Aeris.js also supports:

+* Seamlessly [switch between map libraries](https://github.com/hamweather/aerisjs/blob/master/docs/usage.md#supported-mapping-libraries) (Google Maps, Leaflet, Open Layers)
+* Additional map objects (Info boxes, custom tile layers, KML, Polygons, and Polylines)
+* Binding to map objects using Backbone.Events (eg. `marker.on('change:position', cb)`)
+* Marker clustering
+* Geocode / geolocation services

-I am glad so many people have found this library useful.
-If you are interested in supporting the transition to v2.0, **I would love to find some collaborators to help me kickstart the project.** You can find my contact info in [my user profile](https://github.com/eschwartz)
+I am glad so many people have found the Backbone.GoogleMaps library useful.
+To make Aeris.js more accessible outside of weather applications, I would love to split up the basic mapping functionality into its own repo. **If you'd like to give me a hand with this, send me a message** and we can put together a game plan.
+You can find my contact info in [my user profile](https://github.com/eschwartz)

 ## About backbone.googlemaps